 De Quervain’s Tenosynovitis is inflammation of the synovium or sheath that surrounds two tendons in the wrist, which attach to the base of the thumb.
-It is a form of repetitive strain injury which can be exacerbated by sporting and work activities.
-The inflammation can cause pain and restrict movement in the wrist, but in most cases it can be treated without surgery.
+It is a form of repetitive strain injury which is made worse by sports or work-related activities.

-Symptoms include pain and tenderness on the thumb side of the wrist where the tendons pass through a narrow tunnel and attach to the base of the thumb.
+Symptoms include pain and tenderness on the thumb side of the wrist.
+This is where the tendons pass through a narrow tunnel and attach to the base of the thumb.
 Crepitus or a creaking sensation may be felt when moving the wrist.

-Finkelstein’s test is used to help diagnose De Quervain’s tenosynovitis.
-The thumb is placed in the palm of the hand and the wrist moved sideways towards the little pinky finger side to stretch the tendons.
-If the pain is felt the test is positive.
+Finkelstein’s test helps diagnose De Quervain’s tenosynovitis.
+Place the thumb in the palm of the hand, and move the wrist sideways towards the little pinky finger side to stretch the tendons.
+The test is positive if any pain is felt.

 It also occurs in golfers (left thumb of a right-handed golfer and vice versa).
-Tendon injuries such as this are often labeled with the umbrella term RSI (repetitive strain injury).
+Tendon injuries such as this are often labelled with the umbrella term RSI (repetitive strain injury).

 Treatment for De Quervain’s tenosynovitis

-If conservative treatment fails then a cortisone injection may be given.
+If conservative treatment fails your doctor may try a cortisone injection.
 This is usually successful in most cases, however in rare cases where both conservative treatment and cortisone injections have failed, then surgery may be indicated.

-Once the pain has gone, it may be necessary to do wrist and hand exercises to strengthen up the whole area in preparation for returning to the sport in order to help prevent future injury.
+Once the pain has gone, it may be necessary to do wrist and hand exercises to strengthen the whole area.
+This prepares you for returning to the sport and can help prevent future injury.

-De Quervain's tenosynovitis can be treated conservatively with rest, ice, anti-inflammatory medication and splinting.
+Rest, ice, anti-inflammatory medication, and splinting can conservatively treat De Quervain’s tenosynovitis.
 If this doesn’t solve the problem, one steroid injection usually does the trick.
-Failing this these is surgery to release the tendon and that means opening the tube which the tendon runs through to allow it to run through smoothly which will stop the pain."
+Failing this would be surgery to release the tendon and that means opening the tube that the tendon runs through to allow it to run through smoothly which will stop the pain.